Methodology

 Application

-Hallucination, data leakage, integration failure
+Is the AI giving wrong answers?
+Hallucination, data leakage, integration failures.

 L2